deverejohn/ardupilot_wiki/common/source/docs/common-cameras-and-gimbals.rst

 Cameras and Gimbals
 ===================

-Copter, Plane and Rover support up to 3-axis gimbals, including advance features like automated aiming of the camera at a Region of Interest (ROI), and automatic triggering of a camera shutter.
+Copter, Plane and Rover support up to 3-axis gimbals, including advanced features like automated aiming of the camera at a Region of Interest (ROI), and automatic triggering of a camera shutter.
 This article explains how to configure gimbals and shutter triggering based on your